Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 **1. Bulk import of customer data ephi data**

-When using the demo script. .\\HealthcareDemo.ps1 with the **BulkPatientAdmission** switch as outlined in **Deploying and running the demo** it will execute the following processing pipeline:
+When using the demo script. .\\HealthcareDemo.ps1 with the **BulkPatientAdmission** switch as outlined in **Deploying and running the demo** it executes the following processing pipeline:
 1. **Azure Blob Storage** - Patient data .csv file sample uploaded to storage
 2. **Event Grid** - Event Publishes data to Azure Function (Bulk import - blob event)
-3. **Azure Function** - Performs the processing and stores the data into SQL Storage using the secure function - event(type;blob\_url)
+3. **Azure Function** - Performs the processing and stores the data into SQL Storage using the secure function - event(type;blob url)
 4. **SQL DB** - The database store for Patient Data using tags for classification, and the ML process is kicked off to do the training experiment.

 ![](images/dataflow.png)

-Additionally the azure function was designed to read and protect designated sensitve data in the sample data set using the following tags.
+Additionally the azure function was designed to read and protect designated sensitive data in the sample data set using the following tags:
 - dataProfile => “ePHI”
 - owner => \<Site Admin UPN\>
 - environment => “Pilot”